-Notebook: Be sure to record all data into your lab notebook so that you can do any calculation or answer any questions on your own if you run out of time in lab.
 Your notebook should contain a thorough account of your experimental procedure so that someone else could use your notebook and repeat the experiment without getting the handout for the experiment.
 The calculations that you do should be present when important.
-You should also be sure to record all reading from equipment, i.e.: scales, thermometers, etc. For any printed off data (graph in excel, UV traces, NMR or IR spectra etc), you should be sure to hold onto as this will be collected with your worksheets.
+You should also be sure to record all reading from equipment, i.e.: scales, burets, pH meters, etc so that you could redo any calculation if needed.
+For any printed off data (graph in excel, UV traces, etc), you should make two copies so that you have one to put in your notebook and one to turn into your TA.

-For random experiments, your TA may collect your notebook pages for grading.
+For each experiment, your TA may collect your duplicate notebook pages.
 Make sure that everything is legible.
+These duplicate pages will be your lab record and may be used for grading by your TA.
+Your TA will not grade data, information, etc that does not appear on these pages, so make sure they are complete when submitted.
+The TA will not go back to your original notebook.
+Be sure that one copy of each page stays in your notebook for future reference.
+You can attach to your pages for your TA, any graphs or printed data that is not contained in your notebook pages.
+Finally, since you may be turning in pages at the end of experiments, do not use a single notebook page for more than one experiment.
 For some experiments, you will asked to compare the data from your experiment to those from another group who possibly started with slightly different materials, concentrations etc. In these instances, data will be uploaded to google documents or will be shared on the board in lab.
 You should make sure that you have access this data for answering questions (written in your notebook or on a separate piece of paper), but the specifics of their procedures do not need to be in your notebook, but you should be aware of how their data is different.